yike5460/WorkflowTemplate/README.md

 The test stage is used to test the project by usage of UT/ST/Acceptance tests.
 It is executed by the `test*` script.

 ## Maintainance Stage
 The maintainance stage is used for maintainance tasks, including routine dependency update, PR lint.
-It is executed by the `depUpgrade`, `prLint` script.
+It is executed by the `depUpgrade`, `prLint`, `issueExpiry` script.